SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 ## Summary Threats and Mitigations

 As the analysis above shows the most fruitful application of TSP-based protocols with regards to exploitably correlatable identifiers may be in improving VPNs to limit aggregation for advertising by 3rd parties or in providing TSP-based protocols that enable VPN like trusted intermediaries for herd privacy against 3rd party aggregators.
 Whereas protection from 2nd party aggregators may be best provided by higher layer protocols that provide contractually protected disclosure of 1st party data to 2nd parties.
 Finally, protection from identity theft may be best provided with TSP-based protocols that provide strong authenticity and confidentiality independent of correlatable identifiers.
-Proper full zero-trust (verify everything) approaches with cryptographic roots-of-trust for authentication and authorization simplifies API design and may mitigate the most common vulnerabilities (including BOLA and BUA).
+Proper full zero-trust (verify everything) approaches with cryptographic roots-of-trust for authentication, and authorization simplifies API design and may mitigate the most common vulnerabilities (including BOLA and BUA).

 ## Unbounded-Term AIDs instead of Long-Term Public Keys